Bridging Mortgage Loans

 Large lenders such as Halifax, Barclays, and NatWest do not provide mortgage bridging loans.

-You need to use a specialist lender via a specialist bridging loan mortgage broker like ourselves.
+You need to use a specialist lender via a specialist bridging loan independent mortgage broker like ourselves.

 Find out more about bridging loans